Childcare support for students

 If students are having problems claiming Universal Credit, they can contact the confidential Citizens Advice Help to Claim service.

-For information on Government schemes and other financial support, see Help for Households.
+For information on government schemes and other financial support, see Help for Households.

-See the Commons Library briefing Cost of Living Payments: Overview and FAQs.
+For more information on these and details of similar payments made in 2022/23, see the Commons Library briefing Cost of Living Payments: Overview and FAQs.

 See the Commons Library casework article Childcare support for students for information on free childcare entitlements and tax-free childcare for which students may qualify.